Photo by Nathanael Herrera

 Development, Sex Chromosomes, and Speciation

-Understanding the origin of species remains a central goal of evolutionary biology.
+Understanding the origin of species remains a central goal of evolutionary biology (and our lab!).
 Hybrids provide powerful models to understand how functional divergence between genomes contributes to the process of speciation.
-We currently have projects in house mice, dwarf hamsters, and beetles focusing on 1) sex chromosome evolution, 2) the contribution of the sex chromosomes to reproductive isolation, 3) the role that disrupted gene regulation plays in the hybrid breakdown of spermatogenesis, and 4) the contribution of genomic imprinting to the disruption of embryonic growth pathways in hybrids.
+We currently have projects in various mammal species focusing on 1) sex chromosome evolution between species, 2) the contribution of the sex chromosomes to reproductive isolation, 3) the role that disrupted gene regulation plays in the hybrid breakdown of spermatogenesis, and 4) the contribution of genomic imprinting to the disruption of embryonic growth pathways in hybrids.
+This work relies heavily on various functional genomic approaches (RNA-seq, scRNA-seq, ATAC-seq, WG BS-seq, etc) combined with genetic mapping using laboratory crosses.

 Adaptation to Changing Environments